kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/JSON and Natural Language Processing in PostgreSQL/Week 1/README.md

   <img src="/img/JSON_and_Natural_Language_Processing_in_PostgreSQL_logo.avif" width="120" align="right">
 </a>

-# Week 1 <br> SQL Techniques
+# Week 1 <br> Natural Language

 ## Learning Objectives
-- Recall and utilize the SQL commands for adding, dropping, and editing columns and tables in a PostgreSQL database.
-- Recall the proper psql command to read commands from a file.
-- Create stored procedures.
-- Utilize the SELECT DISTINCT command.
+- Recall why PostgreSQL stores rows in blocks with unused space on disk.
+- Recall the typical block size used by PostgreSQL.
+- Differentiate between HASH index and B-tree index.
+- Create a reverse index for a table of documents.
+- Utilize stop words with a reverse index.

 ## Subjects covered